 The entire team at Patterson Legal Group hopes that your children have a wonderful return to school and a successful 2020-2021 school year.
 Hopefully everything goes as smoothly as possible for the students in your family.
 However, some accidents occur no matter how safe your children act.
 Should your children suffer a personal injury caused by an accident, please contact us for immediate assistance.

 The experienced and knowledgeable attorneys at Patterson Legal Group have been helping injured people for more than 20 years.
 Our legal professionals have extensive experience dealing with insurance companies to make sure that our clients receive the highest compensation possible.
+You can reach us by phone at 888-687-2400 or through the Internet via LiveChat or secure contact form.
 Our team is standing by 24/7, ready to assist you.
-Contact us today!